Laura is a freelance writer living in Florida. She has a master's degree in English.

-Curse word laced rants are nothing new in NASCAR but apparently Busch's crossed some line to raise the bar and incite the penalty.
+Curse word laced rants are nothing new in NASCAR but apparently, Busch's rant crossed some line to raise the bar and incite the penalty.

 Bobby Labonte, David Reutimann, Martin Truex Jr., October 2011

 Each of the drivers at the Talladega race were discovered to have modified windshields that did not meet the NASCAR standards.

 The teams were all fined, a crew chief was suspended, and the drivers had to change out windshields before the race.

 Clint Bowyer September 2010

 Clint Bowyer received a 150 point reduction and $150,000 fine after NASCAR cited that his car was improperly mounted on the frame.

-According the the team owner, the winning car was off a fraction of an inch and passed post-race inspection.
+According to the team owner, the winning car was off a fraction of an inch and passed post-race inspection.
 It was only later that the problem was discovered.

-According to ESPN, Bowyer noted that Kyle Busch has a similar issue with his car the week before and did not receive penalties.
+According to ESPN, Bowyer noted that Kyle Busch had a similar issue with his car the week before and did not receive penalties.